Hello there, my name is Zoe.

 The way in which my life was unusual is due to the sort of relationships and behaviours that characterise a sociopath.
 Needless to say, my mother doesn’t love people.

 Me and my siblings were born to make her life easier, to keep her from working, to fund her cigarettes and alcohol, to allow her the sympathies of a mother, and to bind my father to her.
 There were no ‘I love yous’, no bedtime stories, no hugs, no care, no understanding, or nurturing of any kind.
-Imagine a child alone in a room infested with lice, with ribs that point, crying to no one.
+Imagine a skinny child alone in a room infested with lice crying to no one.
 When my dad was away I was fed poorly, rarely spoken to, often insulted, and left to stew in filth and squalor.
-The other children were rarely merciful.
-I grew to be small and sickly.
+I grew to be smaller than average and sickly.
 Like most neglected children I had a withdrawn and sad personality.
 I haunted classroom corners, sometimes crying, and weeped under trees.

 When I was about forteen years old after a long period of dental disintegration caused by malnutrition, five molars and premolars ruptured.
 Most of the teeth were on the right side of my jaw.
 While my dad was at work he relied on her to arrange my appointments.
 She didn’t.
 Soon, I had an acute dental abscess and I was in abject agony for months.
 I spent a lot of time sleeping and crying.
 I was too immature to deal with the problem myself.
 My immaturity and inability to engage with the world practically was mediated by my isolation from it.
 I lost all five teeth.
 Today the bone that would have anchored the missing teeth has been absorbed by my body.
 The degree of absorption means that my face has less bone structure on the right side, and consequently my face is extremely asymmetrical.
 I am technically disfigured.

 I was in frequent pain during the last two years of secondary school and I started to develop severe acne.
-During the summer holidays I acquired hepatitis A from a gay pride festival.
+During the summer holidays I acquired a liver infection from a festival.
 There were feces all over the cubicle, even in the sink.
 I was ill for six weeks and suffered with a lingering viral arthritis.
 During that time my mother left me on the floor with symptoms that are comparable to the flu.
 She didn’t move me, visit me, allow my siblings to see me or feed me.
 My dad would check on me before and after finishing work.
-I was later informed by a doctor that my liver had almost failed.
-The hepatitis marks the advent of my severe acne, which I suffered with for over three years.
+The sickness marked the advent of my severe acne, which I suffered with for over three years.

-Most of the time I simply struggled to survive psychologically and situationally.
+Most of the time I simply struggled to survive psychologically.
 I watched my nails break, my skin become pale and refuse to heal, my hair fall out, my energy plummet, and my body suffer.
 It was unbearable.
-At one point I was suffering from six conditions simultaneously.
 Soon I had no one.
-Soon I stayed indoors as much as possible.
-Soon I lived another life in fantasy.
+I stayed indoors as much as possible and lived another life in fantasy.
 By the end of college I lived with my dad in a tower block opposite a drug dealer and my grades had dropped off.
 I was no longer a high achiever.
 I had nothing.
 Despite this I applied for philosophy at university and was successful in my application.
 I dreamt of self-renewal and transformation.
 On some level I was planning my recuperation.

 Throughout the run up to university I participated in a few short courses and organised the logistics of my new life.
 When I arrived I was still ill.
 I may have suffered from depression at this point.
 As weak as I was I struggled to keep up and adapt to the demands of university.
 Somehow I acquired a new boyfriend who claimed to believe that there was something inside of me, that would allow me to surpass the austerity of my life.
-Unlike my previous boyfriend, who might be described as an energy vampire, my current boyfriend is extremely supportive.
 At the end of the academic year I was in a slightly better position and had achieved a 1.1.

-Me and my father moved to a new property in August and my siblings visit us every Saturday.
+Me and my father moved to a new property in August 2015 and my siblings visit us every Saturday.
 By this point I finished a course of accutane and one problem petered off for a while.
 Predictably my mother threw my younger sister out as soon as the associated financial benefits became uncertain, and she became difficult to handle.
 She now lives with us.
 From August to November I used the my new found confidence and self preservation capabilities to overhaul my diet, hair routine, skin care routine, supplement stack, oral posture and trained to run 5km.
 I went back to the first year of university, by changing my course to psychology, as to create time and resources for self-renewal.
 I made a deposit of £1380 for a dental implant which is scheduled for January, and will take about three to six months from start to finish.
-And acquired a total of ten 30% glycolic acid peels which I may not be able to use because of recent developments.

 Unfortunately I experienced a sudden onset of erythematotelangiectatic rosacea, or type one rosacea, likely facilitated by vascular damage caused by accutane.
-I am currently in the process of researching the condition, acquiring a diagnosis and treatment.
 Consequently I am focusing on treating the chronic gut issues I have suffered with since the age of fourteen, and my new skin condition.

 And here we are, welcome to the present.
 For the last four days, I have barely left the house, my stomach has been hurting, I have abdominal spasms, I have been anxious, flushing, stressed, my office is a mess, my hair is dirty, I have been sleeping erratically, and I have lost my appetite.
 I am at a low, and what a perfect place to start a journey it is.